microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 processes, we can now also support mixed elevation scenarios as well.

-If a user requests a new elevated tab from an otherwise unelevated window, we can use UAC to create a new, elevated WP, and "move" all the current tabs to that WP, as well as the new elevated client.
-Now, the WP is elevated, preventing it from input injection, but still contains all the previously existing tabs.
-The original WP can now be discarded, as the new elevated WP will pretend to be the original window.
+If a user requests a new elevated tab from an otherwise unelevated window, we can use UAC to create a new, elevated window process, and "move" all the current tabs to that window process, as well as the new elevated client.
+Now, the window process is elevated, preventing it from input injection, but still contains all the previously existing tabs.
+The original window process can now be discarded, as the new elevated window process will pretend to be the original window.

 We would probably want to provide some additional configuration options here as
 well: